biostars/bootcamp-central/web/archives/2019/install/git_install.md

 ### Install git on Mac OSX

-To fully set up your Mac for bioinformatics we recommend the [Biostar Handbook][handbook] website.
+Git is installed by default on the newest MacOSX.

-Alternatively to set up just git alone see:
+If that is not the case you may use conda to install git or to set up just git alone see:

 1. [Git downloads][gitdownload]
 1. [Video Tutorial][macgit-video]